 The Akmani Legian – Modern, comfortable, compact, and in the heart of the action.

-This chic boutique hotel is right in the midst of the shopping and nightlife for which Kuta and Legian are renowned, but rooms are a good 100m from traffic (although nightclub noise does travel a lot further).
+This chic boutique hotel is right in the midst of the shopping and nightlife for which Kuta and Legian are renowned, but rooms are a good distance from traffic (although nightclub noise does travel a lot further).
 Spread across five floors, rooms overlook the pool with its well-designed wooden deck and tiled areas.
 However, some of the narrow balconies do look straight into others.
-The rooms on the ground level are better, featuring an inviting double lounge chair and direct access to the main pool.
+The rooms on the ground level are better, featuring inviting double lounge chairs and direct access to the main pool.
 The highlight is the rooftop pool and its bar/lounge (offering happy hours at sunset), café (with regular evening buffets), and enthralling views of downtown and the distant beach.

 The Akmani Legian – The Location